imran2t11/Python-Flask/README.md

 # Python-Flask

-This is web simple blog project.
+This is simple web blog project by python.
+DB: SQLAlchemy
+Also used bcrypt for password security